ksanu1998/Credit-Card-Fraud-Detection-using-ML-Algorithms/README.md

 Data Resources
 </b>
 <p>
-We are working on the dataset provided in Kaggle, which is available under Open Database license.
+We are working on the dataset provided in <a href="https://www.kaggle.com/mlg-ulb/creditcardfraud">Kaggle</a>, which is available under Open Database license.
 </p>
 <b>
   Proposed Algorithm